 Since it is egg free, it’s not as heavy or rich as a traditional banana cream pie.
 I really don’t like regular banana cream pie, but I liked this recipe very much.
 The lightness of the pudding and topping was a very nice surprise.

-Ideas for the crust
+Options for the Crust

 There are many options for making a graham cracker or cookie crust.
 It really depends on your dietary needs.

 You can try graham crackers by Annie’s (these contain gluten), or Nabisco Original Grahams if you are vegan.

 If you need a gluten free crust, try Enjoy Life Vanilla Honey Graham Cookies.
 Smoreables Graham Crackers by Kinnikinnick are also a great option.